kamegami13/MonsterHunter4UDatabase/README.md

 MonsterHunter3UDatabase
 =======================

 Source code for the Android app Monster Hunter 3U Database.
+We use ADT Eclipse as our envirnoment.

 App can be found here in the Google Play Store: